SingularityIndonesia/AndroidCodebase/ArchitectureGuideline.md

 Communication should be done in single channel, that just make sense.

 ## Model hold the UI State
+Every UI state should be manifested in the model.
+For example: selected, active, inactive, etc.
 ```mermaid
 graph LR
 A[Cars] --> B[CarDisplay] --> C{{Presentation}}